norc-heal/heal-app-docs/docs/resulttrack/addresult.md

         <figcaption></figcaption>
     </figure>

-3. If you selected "Figure" within "Result Category", the "Figure Number" field will pop up under "Associated Multi-Result File".
+3. If you selected "Figure" within "Result Category," the "Figure Number" field will pop up under "Associated Multi-Result File."
     1. For each "Associated Multi-Result File", you will need to provide a corresponding figure number.
 Click on the arrow to insert each figure number.
         1. Ensure that the figure numbers are in the same order as the multi-result files.
 You can adjust the order using the green up and down arrows.